open-contracting-extensions/ocds_pagination_extension/README.md

 It has the changes to the core schema.

 * Add a [links section](https://github.com/open-contracting/api-specification) to describe pagination.
 * It adds a packageMetadata section to releases/records.
-This is because for an API, package metadata may be vary in each release/record and can not be applied to all results in an API. i.e there may be a variaty of licenses in a single result.
+This is because for an API, package metadata may be vary in each release/record and can not be applied to all results in an API. i.e there may be a variety of licenses in a single result.
 * It removes mandatory metadata fields from the release/record package as its is now possible (due to the previous change) for this data to be in the release/records themselves.

 ## Issues